Ageing population and urbanisation

 Europe's population is living increasingly longer and in better health.
 Without a doubt this is a major achievement of the past decades.
 However, the demographic change in most of European societies poses major economic and social challenges.
-European societies are increasingly called for to find solutions for and maintain a more balanced regional development and sustainable economic growth and recovery, despite or because of the aging populations.
+European societies are increasingly called for to find solutions for and maintain a more balanced regional development and sustainable economic growth and recovery, despite or because of the ageing populations.

 Creating pathways to better understand how the relationship between demographic changes and environmental friendly growth in urban settings can best work in order to realise and build liveable and more efficient communities in Europe, will eventually highly contribute to the creation of new knowledge in one of the most critical “Societal Challenges” across Europe, i.e. elderly needs within urban areas.

-GRAGE is a 4 year Marie Skłodowska-Curie action in which researchers from all over Europe will work together by analysing trends and identifying possible solutions to those challenges.
-GRAGE research will focus on developing winning ideas to promote an active, harmonious and inclusive citizenship for elderly people living in urban contexts.
-The consortium brings together ground-breaking expertise from different scientific backgrounds (legal, economic, humanities, engineering), from academic and non-academic institutions, from all over Europe.
+GRAGE is a 4 year Marie Skłodowska-Curie action in which researchers from all over Europe work together by analysing trends and identifying possible solutions to those challenges.
+GRAGE research focuses on developing winning ideas to promote an active, harmonious and inclusive citizenship for elderly people living in urban contexts.
+The consortium brings together groundbreaking expertise from different scientific backgrounds (legal, economic, humanities, engineering), from academic and non-academic institutions, all over Europe.

 - Improving understanding of cultural, psychological and societal factors that influence elderly attitudes, values and behaviour, as the most important aspects in urbanization and active ageing studies

 - Placing the needs and rights of elderly citizens at the centre of the urbanization debate and policies